NOTABLE PAST &

 When something goes wrong, the scramble is visible.
 That visibility becomes the story.

-THE ALTERNATIVE
+THE DEFAULT

 A full-time PIO costs $85K–$120K/yr.